delphidabbler/codesnip/branches/v4-dev/Docs/ReadMe.txt

 + A program group may be created in the start menu (optional).

-+ A %ProgramData%\DelphiDabbler\CodeSnip folder is created.
++ A %ProgramData%\DelphiDabbler\CodeSnip.4 folder is created.
 A configuration file is stored in the folder.
-Once the database is downloaded, it will be stored in a "Data" sub-folder (see below).
+Once the database is downloaded, it will be stored in a "Database" sub-folder (see below).

-+ A %AppData%\DelphiDabbler\CodeSnip folder is also created.
++ A %AppData%\DelphiDabbler\CodeSnip.4 folder is also created.
 This is used to hold a file that stores per-user configuration data.
-A "UserData.4" sub-folder is used to store any user defined snippets.
+A "UserDatabase" sub- folder is used to store any user defined snippets.

 + Setup offers to copy any relevant files from installations earlier than v4.0 into the correct locations for v4.